vikingJason/5eVaultMain/content/2. DM Tools/Rules/PF2E/afflictions/curse-of-the-werecreature-b1.md

 ---
-obsidianUIMode: preview
-cssclasses: pf2e,pf2e-affliction
-tags:
-- affliction/curse
-- affliction/level/1
-- compendium/src/pf2e/b1
-- trait/curse
-- trait/necromancy
-- trait/primal
+aliases:
-aliases: ["Curse of the Werecreature"]
+  - Curse of the Werecreature
+tags: []
 ---
 # Curse of the Werecreature
 *Curse 1*